THE THINKING EQUESTRIAN

 Picture

 Most women will need a deeper and wider seat than men because the female pelvis is wide and shallow whereas the male pelvis is narrow and deep.
 This is crucially important for all riders, but especially dressage riders because they sit so deeply in the saddle.
-You can read more about this important issue in these two brief articles:

 When you can't feel your seat bones in the saddle